-But if our hypothetical objector seeks an act of imagination that joins together, into the objector's own, fully unified imaginative experience, two experiences that aren't fully unified, then again make an implicitly self-contradictory demand.
+But if our hypothetical objector seeks an act of imagination that joins together, into the objector's own, fully unified imaginative experience, two experiences that aren't fully unified, they again make an implicitly self-contradictory demand.
 Of course, there isn't one fully unified thing it's like to feel two indeterminately or intermediately unified experiences simultaneously.

 If the experiences were determinately disjoint, the incoherence of this imaginative demand would be obvious: We can't expect to imagine what it's like to have Marcel's experience of the warmth of tea jointly with Odette's experience of a piano sonata.
 Clearly, there's no one thing it's like to have these two disjoint experiences.
 The same holds, though less obviously, when the two experiences are indeterminately or intermediately conjoint.

 This isn't to say that indeterminate or intermediate phenomenal unity is inherently unimaginable.
 For example, an indeterminately or intermediately phenomenally unified conscious subject with an indeterminately or intermediately unified imagination might have no trouble introspecting and reflecting on such mental states.
 They might be able to think, "When my tentacles with neurons at their tips are only partly connected to my body, I start having dissy experiences that aren't fully unified with one another."
 Although they couldn't imagine dissy experiences as being like one thing any better than we can, they might be able to conceive of dissy states through imaginative episodes that are themselves dissy.
 Suppose Marcel experiences the warmth of tea in one tentacle and experiences memories of Combray in another tentacle, and these experiences are only partly unified.
 Odette-or Marcel himself later-might imagine or remember this phenomenology by means of an imaginative structure that is itself distributed among different tentacles and not fully unified.
 This would not (we assume) be much like normal human imagination, but what is alien to us needn't be impossible.
 6.2.2.
 Intransitive unity.
 Alternatively, subjects might be intermediate or indeterminate between one and N because they have overlapping fields of consciousness that share token experiences.
-This would require the relation of phenomenal unity to be intransitive.
+This would require phenomenal unity to be intransitive.
 Most philosophers have assumed that if an experience A is unified with another experience B, and if B is unified with a third experience C, then A and C are themselves unified.
-However, if intransitive unity-or, as many have called it, partial unity-is possible, then A and B might be unified, and B and C might be unified, without A and C being unified as well (see Figure 3).22
+However, if intransitive unity-or, as many have called it, partial unity-is possible, then A and B might be unified, and B and C might be unified, without A and C being unified as well (see Figure 3).23 Given a top-down approach to phenomenal unity, experiences might be intransitively unified in virtue of being subsumed by overlapping but distinct conscious fields-for instance, one complex experience might subsume A and B while another subsumes B and C. On a bottom-up approach to phenomenal unity, experiences might be intransitively unified if the basic unity relation lacks the property of transitivity.
+To understand how subjects intermediate or indeterminate between one and N would look if phenomenal unity were intransitive, first consider two cases: Tiny Overlap and Massive Overlap.
+In Tiny Overlap,